 Villers-Bretonneux Self-Drive Option: Australian Remembrance Trail

 Another really great option (that could include the Villers-Bretonneux Anzac Day ceremony) is to do a "self-drive" tour along the amazing new Australian Remembrance Trail covering the whole Australian sector of the Western Front.
 This 200 kilometre trail covers 12 separate areas/sites and follows the Australian involvement and battles along the Western Front, starting near Ypres in Belgium and finishing near Bellenglise / St. Quentin in France (or vice versa).
 We would be happy to help you with a tailor made package quote for your self drive itinerary taking in each point of the Remembrance Trail plus rental car cost and accommodation.
 More Details:

 New!
 We have joined up with one of the most exciting discoveries yet for our WW1 heroes - a treasure trove of letters from two brothers who served on the Western Front in WW1 called * "Just a few Lines".
 Sadly, one brother was killed in the dreadful Battle of Fromelles.
 His surviving brother Frank gives an incredibly laconic first hand account of the Battle of Villers-Bretonneux from this amazing letter collection.
 It's a must read! (* Update May 2019: This link is no longer working but we are leaving it up in the hope it will be reinstated)

 If you are planning a longer tour, already much of the accommodation on the Western Front is heavily booked for Spring/Summer ever year and now even for 2019, so it is essential that if you are contemplating a trip to the Aussie Western Front sectors in this period that you start your planning without delay.
 Contact us.
-We are the experts.
+Spirit of Remembrance.
+We are AUSTRALIAN.